 This campground offers beautiful mountain vistas and scenery.
-A mix of pine trees blankets the campground and offers a cool, shady camping space, while wildflowers dot the nearby meadows.
+Rocky Mountain National Park supplies a diverse range of natural beauty.
+The mix of pine trees blankets the campground and offers a cool, shady camping space, while wildflowers dot the nearby meadows.
 You may see mule deer, elk, bighorn sheep or moose in the area.

 Signal Mountain has awe-inspiring views of the Tetons, and some sites lie just above Jackson Lake.
 It’s a great option for RVs up to 30 feet long, and some sites do have electric hookups.

-This is the largest campground in the park, and is on Going-to-the-Sun Road which is the main thoroughfare through the park.
+This is the largest campground in Glacier National Park, and is on Going-to-the-Sun Road which is the main thoroughfare through the park.
 It’s near restaurants and gift shops, and is a short walk to the scenic Lake McDonald.
 You are also near concessionaires who rent kayaks or arrange guided horseback rides through the park.
 You can also walk to the Going-to-the Sun shuttle and get rides throughout the park.

 4 Picturesque Campgrounds in the Northeast